Opinion | The GOP’s whining about Biden is absurd. Good thing Democrats are ignoring it.

 Two new reports — one from the New York Times, and the other from Politico — neatly capture the absurdity of this spin.
 As the Times notes, Biden is reaching out to Republicans for support for his rescue package, which includes $1,400 stimulus checks, extended unemployment insurance and large expenditures to scale up a national coronavirus response, among many other things.

 At the same time, however, Democrats are also preparing for the likelihood that very few Republicans will support the package or anything close to it.
-If fewer than 10 GOP senators do, it will get filibustered, meaning Democrats would use reconciliation instead.
+If fewer than 10 GOP senators do, it will get filibustered, meaning Democrats would try to use reconciliation instead.

 This is causing great outrage among Republicans.
-We’re getting quotes like this:
+We’re seeing quotes like this:

 “Covid relief presents the best avenue for bipartisanship right out of the gate,” said Senator Shelley Moore Capito, Republican of West Virginia and a member of the bipartisan group.
 Ramming a bill through reconciliation, she added, “is a signal to every Republican that your ideas don’t matter, and I think — does that end it?
 No, but it certainly puts a color on it.”